System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 The library itself depends only on the CUDA toolkit and can be used by simply copying over the files in the `include` directory.
-The additional requirements below are for running the benchmarks and producing the figures.
+The additional requirements are for running the benchmarks and producing the figures.

 ### Setting up

 1. Open a shell at the root directory of the artifact
-2. Create and activate Python virtual environment, and install the dependencies
+2. Create and activate a Python virtual environment, and install dependencies:
    ```
    python3 -m venv venv
    source venv/bin/activate